 Another way is if you were redirected to a scam page that advertised Unpollute My Mac as a useful tool, and you downloaded it yourself believing it would fix some problem.

 Unpollute My Mac PUP – More Information

-When it Is installed, the Unpollute My Mac could immediately run a scan and start displaying sites that “pollute” your Mac.
-Be advised that these sites may not be something which actually represents any form of a risk for your Mac and also keep in mind that the program may often display sites that you haven’t even heard of.
+When it is installed, the Unpollute My Mac could immediately run a scan and start displaying sites that “pollute” your Mac.
+Be advised that these sites may not be something that actually represents any form of a risk for your Mac and also keep in mind that the program may often display sites that you haven’t even heard of.